 How Long Have You Been Paleo?

 I always ask this question first, because autoimmunity doesn’t turn off and on like a light switch.
 While the paleo diet and lifestyle is a powerful healing tool, it’s healing at a cellular level and that takes time.
-It’s actually normal to continue to flare occasionally during the first 6 months of going paleo.
+It’s actually normal to continue to flare occasionally.
 You should see improvements – your flares should diminish in both number and intensity, and hopefully go away altogether.
-But if you’ve only been paleo a month or two, a flare doesn’t mean anything’s “wrong.”
+But if you’ve only been paleo a month or two, continuing to flare doesn’t mean anything’s “wrong.”
 Take good care of yourself to help it pass quickly (lots of sleep, bone broth, sunshine and nutrient-dense foods).
 Stay committed to your healing lifestyle, and keep a symptom diary to mark your improvements.
 It will calm your fears during these moments.

 Are You Doing Regular Paleo or the Autoimmune Protocol (AIP)?

 Some people are lucky and see huge improvements in their autoimmune symptoms with a regular paleo diet.
 Others need to take it further.
 The AIP is an elimination diet that helps you identify additional food intolerances.
 It’s also a program that reminds you to focus on the importance of nutrient-dense food choices and a healing lifestyle.
 I started with a version of regular paleo myself (The GAPS Diet), and within 5 months I went from being disabled to being functional, from being in excruciating pain to mild pain, from having daily flares to flaring just a few times a month.
 It was a huge improvement, but I plateaued in my healing.
 That’s when I was ready to try the AIP.
-Within a few more months, my flares went away altogether.
+Within a few more months, my pain dropped to a whisper and years passed between flares.
 If you aren’t familiar with the AIP, check out my Paleo Autoimmune Protocol Series of articles to learn more.

 Have You Been 100% Strict With Your Diet?